Trouble in Tahiti: Plot analysis

 The opera is frequently performed with minimal scenery (although Bernstein gave detailed instructions for drops and props) and very simple costumes.
 There are only two soloists, a married couple named Sam and Dinah.
 Their son, Junior, is often referred to but is never seen or heard.
 Other characters are addressed in certain scenes but also are never seen or heard: Sam's client Mr Partridge (on the telephone); his friend Bill (present and interacting with Sam but intended to be invisible); his secretary Miss Brown (present but intended to be invisible); Dinah's psychoanalyst ("invisible"); her milliner ("imaginary").

 Trouble in Tahiti is the story of one day in the life of these desperately unhappy, though married people, lonely, longing for love, and unable to communicate.
 At the end of the opera, Sam and Dinah show a willingness to sacrifice for each other, out of commitment to the marriage, though there's not much pleasure to be had.
 A copyright is held for an alternate ending by Bernstein, which has not been released.

+The opera also uses a vocal trio, dance-band "ensemble" style (often referred to by others as a scat singing jazz trio), whose role is important.
+Bernstein refers to them in production notes published with the score as "A Greek chorus born of the radio commercial".
+The trio opens the work singing the glories of Su-bur-bi-a, using the same pattern – c, f, g, c' – as in the line "New York, New York" from Bernstein's (as composer) earlier musical On the Town.
+The sun wakens the couple, kindles their love, kisses the windows, kisses the walls, kisses the doorknob and the "pretty red roof", kisses the flagstones on the front lawn, the paper at the front door, the roses around the front door of "the little white house" in Scarsdale (New York), Wellesley Hills (Massachusetts), Ozone Park (New York), Highland Park (Illinois), Shaker Heights (Ohio), Michigan Park (a white enclave in black Washington, D.C.), and Beverly Hills (California) – all upper-middle-class, white suburbs where people lived who had "made it", who had gotten "out of the hubbub".
+"Have a good day in the city today.
+Joy to your labors, until you return."
+The viewer is about to witness a day in the life of an idyllic couple living there.
+"Skid a lit day: skid a lit day...
+Ratty boo."
+In the middle of the opening, one member of the trio sings a stanza of nonsense, then sings it again – the same nonsense – accompanied by a solo jazz clarinet.

+The trio appears several times later.
+In an interlude, they speak well of how possessions contribute to the "wonderful life": up-to-date kitchen, washing machine, colorful bathrooms, Life magazine, Sheraton sofa, Chippendale chair, bone chinaware, real solid silver, two-door sedan and convertible coupe – "Who could ask heaven for anything more?"
+Their "sweet little son" seems another one of the possessions: "family picture, second to none".